web-ho/HuBMAP-Hacking-the-Human-Vasculature/README.md

 # Another approach:

-I tried to implement the top approachs of sartorious cell segmentation task to this task, due to timeline and resources issues couldn't make it work-
+I tried to implement the top solutions of sartorious cell segmentation task to this task, due to timeline and resources issues couldn't make it work-

 Two stage approach-
 First stage: